 In a segment flooded with vehicles it has become difficult for crossovers to stand out -- so how does a newcomer like the Rogue fight for attention against well-established veterans like the RAV4?

 The first thing buyers are likely to notice about the Rogue is its price tag -- it's more affordable than many vehicles in its class.
 The Rogue offers three trim levels, both powered by a 2.5-liter four-cylinder engine nearly matches the RAV4, but also delivers up to 33 mpg highway.

 The Rogue is available in all-wheel drive and navigates the road smoothly.
 It seats five, has great options like a sunroof, navigation system with real time traffic and a 360-degree camera.
 The cabin is fresh, intuitive and comfortable.
 The center console and under-floor organizer are especially innovative.

 What the Toyota RAV4 Gets Right

-The RAV4 is offered in three trim levels and all of them feature the same 2.5-liter four-cylinder engine, six-speed transmission and front-wheel drive.
+The restyled RAV4 is offered in four trim levels and all of them feature the same 176-horsepower 2.5-liter four-cylinder engine, six-speed transmission and front-wheel drive.
 All-wheel drive is also available.
-Front-wheel drive models return an excellent EPA estimate of 24 mpg city and 31 mpg highway.

 The interior is modern and Toyota's Entune system is impressive, though somewhat difficult to set up and navigate at times.
 Storage is impressive, and with second-row seats folded there is 73.3 cubic feet of space.
 The transmission shifts quickly and accentuates power from a somewhat weak engine.